 Calculate the correct height of the desk and chair

 Incorrectly adjusted office chairs and tables lead, in the best case, to back and neck pain and, in the worst case, to permanent back or disc damage.
 Calculate the correct height of the desk and chair.
+To calculate the perfect height of a standing desk, please check here.

 The four main settings for an ergonomic office

 - Keyboard and mouse are placed in line with the elbows.
 Thus, the upper body is not permanently stressed on one side, which prevents cramps and disharmonies in the shoulder, back and neck musculature.
 Use hand supports!
 These prevent bending of the hands and gentle joints, tendons and nerves from the hand to the elbow.
-Disorders such as carpal tunnel syndrome or golfer arm are thus effectively augmented.
+Disorders such as carpal tunnel syndrome or golfer’s arm are thus effectively augmented.

 - The basin should be slightly tilted – ergonomic chairs and seat cushions help.
 Effect: The lower back remains in its natural hollow cross; discs and muscles are relieved.